Automattic/camptix/readme.txt

 Feel free to post your feature requests, issues and pull requests to [CampTix on GitHub](https://github.com/automattic/camptix "CampTix on GitHub").

+To contribute or update a translation, visit [the translation project](https://translate.wordpress.org/projects/wp-plugins/camptix "CampTix translation project").

 == Installation ==

 1. Download and extract CampTix in your `wp-content/plugins` directory